CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Sideways walk | An error which occurs during a scan when the user walks sideways.
 Walking sideways makes it hard to tract the position of the device and can affect the quality of the scan.
-Scene Reconstruction | The process of building a 3D model (mesh) from a video stream (scan) Mesh visualisation | Showing the reconstructed scene mesh on-screen, during scanning
+Scene Reconstruction | The process of building a 3D model (mesh) from a video stream (scan) Mesh visualisation | Showing the reconstructed scene mesh on-screen, during scanning Drifting | An unrecovable event where the device loses tracking of its surroundings.
+Can happen if there is a conflict in the sensor data.
+The scan is lost if drifting occurs.

 ## Installation